DEBtox information

 The book is offered through the Leanpub publishing framework.
 As with the other e-books, you have the opportunity to download it for free, but you also have the option to pay for it.
 Please consider this option, for it will allow us to dedicate time and effort to updating this e-book, and writing new ones.
 In any case, it is good to download this e-book from Leanpub yourself, as you will be informed automatically when we release a new version.

-• You can download the e-book from this landing page at Leanpub (Version 2.1 of 21 November 2022) or check out the first 15 pages here.
+• You can download the e-book from this landing page at Leanpub (Version 3.0 of 20 July 2023) or check out the first 15 pages here.

 • Check the version/error log for changes relative to the previous version, known errors in the current version, and parts that we will modify/clarify in the next update.
+If you need an old version of the book, just contact me (all versions are archived).

 • Check out the list of survival papers over here.
 At this moment, the list only contains papers using the hazard formulation (i.e., GUTS-SD, GUTS-RED-SD, and its predecessors).